BryanGuapulema/social-media-api/README.md

 Note: Requests will be made by the user with id {1}.
 Dummy users are present in the database.

 API Endpoints
-	GET /api/user/{id} would return a user profile populated with a number of followers.
-	GET /api/posts would return all posts sorted by post time.
+	GET /api/user/{id} would return a user profile populated with a number of followers. ⛔ GET /api/posts would return all posts sorted by post time ⛔.
-	GET api/posts/{id} would return a single post populated with its number of likes and comments POST api/posts/ would add a new post.
+	GET api/posts/{id} would return a single post populated with its number of likes and comments ⛔ POST api/posts/ would add a new post. ✅
-	PUT api/posts/{id} would update a post with {id} DELETE api/posts/{id} would delete post with {id} POST api/follow/{id} would follow user with {id}
+	PUT api/posts/{id} would update a post with {id} ✅ DELETE api/posts/{id} would delete post with {id} ✅ POST api/follow/{id} would follow user with {id}
 	POST api/unfollow/{id} would unfollow user with {id} POST /api/like/{id} like a post with {id}